From 2 Kings Chapters 18-19.

 Later on, Isaiah the prophet spoke to one of the royal servants saying, “Tell your master [the king], ‘This is what the Lord says: Do not be afraid of what you have heard—those words with which the underlings of the king of Assyria have blasphemed Me.
 Listen!
 When he hears a report, I will make him return to his own country, and there I will have him cut down.’”

 Shortly after, the Angel of the Lord went out and put to death a hundred and eighty-five thousand in the Assyrian camp.
-When the people got up the next morning, all they saw were countless bodies.
+When the remaining fighters got up the next morning, all they saw were countless bodies.
 So Sennacherib king of Assyria broke camp and withdrew.
 He returned to Nineveh and stayed there.
 His sons Adrammelek and Sharezer later killed him with the sword, and they escaped to the land of Ararat.

 Hezekiah rejoiced in the Lord’s deliverance.
-This crisis required great faith from him, but God saved the people because their king trusted the Lord in spite of what he saw.
-Let us take a leaf from him and not think what we are facing is too difficult for God.
-He can deliver us from or through the furnaces of life.
+This crisis required great faith, but God saved the people because their king trusted Him.
+Let us take a leaf from Hezekiah and not think what we are facing is too difficult for God.
+He can deliver us from or through the storms of life.
 Remember with Him ALL things are possible.